What We Do

 Our Alliance members employ outstanding staff.
 We know this because at least one Alliance member employee has won a Caregiving Award for the past several years.

 We are proud to announce that once again in 2013, one of this year's Spotlight Award winners works for one of our Kenosha County Long Term Care Workforce Alliance members - Shardae Feest of Society's Assets!
-Additionally, the Caregiving Team Award which was introduced this year was awarded to Scott Nejedly, Karen Severson and the late Betty Johnson.
+Additionally, the Caregiving Team Award which was introduced this year was awarded to Scott Nejedly, Karen Severson and the late Betty Johnson, all Society's Assets employees.
 Congratulations to all!

 And in 2010, Linda Davis, CNA, received the Spotlight Award due to her personal character and outstanding care of clients.
 Recognized because of her reliability, emotional dedication, and knowledge, Linda Davis inspires all caregivers to go above and beyond when helping others.
 She assists a young adult with developmental disabilities with basic healthcare, learning activities, and transportation.
 Linda Davis also provides care for an elderly woman in the community, among other clients.
 Compassion and dedication set Linda Davis apart, making her Caregiver of the Year!